vanitasvitae/GSOC2017/README.md

 The goal of my project was to implement Jingle File Transfer for [Smack](https://github.com/igniterealtime/Smack/).
 Smack is a client library for the [XMPP](https://xmpp.org/) protocol for Java and Android.

 XMPP stands for `eXtensible Message and Presence Protocol`.
 The focus lays on _extensible_.
 Many features are not part of the core specification, but instead are defined in so called XEPs (XMPP Extension Protocols).
 XEPs are numbered, so every XEP has a unique number and a name to identify it.
 The goal of my project was to implement XEP-0234 - Jingle File Transfer.
-In order to achieve this goal, I had to implement a whole number of other XEPs, since there are some transitive dependencies.
+In order to achieve this goal, I had to implement a whole number of other XEPs, since there are some transitive dependencies (see below).

+I documented my progress in weekly blog posts.
+Those can be found in my [blog](https://blogs.fsfe.org/vanitasvitae/category/xmpp/).

 ### XEP-0234 - Jingle File Transfer
 This XEP describes how two entities can exchange files using the Jingle Protocol.
 Jingle itself is another XEP which I also had to implement (see <a href="#xep0166">below</a>), since Jingle File Transfer is defined on top of it.